-On December 2017 a solidarity committe made this interview, but for different reasons, it has not been published until now.
-We think is nice interview for understand better the project of the Internationalist Commune of Rojava so we decided to publish it.
+On December 2017 a solidarity committee made this interview, but for different reasons, it has not been published until now.
+We think is a good interview which can help people to better understand the project of the Internationalist Commune of Rojava so we decided to publish it.

 What kind of work have you been doing so far?

 Before the commune, the internationalists in Rojava were different people from different countries, doing different civil work in Rojava.
 After a collective reflection and debate process, we decided to continue with our works in a more organized way.
 Before us, other projects with internationalists had been working in Rojava, but it was difficult to give continuity to this works, cause internationalists use to come and go.
 With the experience of these past projects, we decided to start with the internationalist commune as an organizational frame, to mark the internationalist face of this revolution and, in the future, to try to facilitate the participation of other internationalists.

 As a commune, we are involved in the building works of the internationalist academy, and we are organizing a tree cooperative to help to reforest Rojava.
 We are also working in different structures of the society, especially related with the youth movement, learning what this revolution means for the people and for the society.

 What kind of education are you giving people, and how long is the education?